 Its five-foot heat range diameter will keep the whole family comfortable in the evenings and on cooler days in the spring and autumn — or even winter.
 In fact, the 11,000 BTUs it puts out will keep you warm for up to three hours on the high setting using a single one-pound propane tank.

-Industrial quality means it will last through seasons of enjoyment.
-This tabletop patio heater is also safe to use thanks to its design as well as the built-in tip-over shut off safety switch.
-Ignition is super simple with a push-button system and adjusting the flame is done with a control knob just inside the front panel.
+Ignition is super simple with a push-button system, and adjusting the flame is done with a control knob just inside the front panel.
 If desired, an adapter is available so that this SUNHEAT Propane Tabletop Patio Heater can be hooked up to a larger 20-pound propane tank.

 For a great amount of heat, the Dura Heat 360 Degree Instant Radiant Double Tank Portable Indoor Outdoor Propane Heater is a real winner because it’s appropriate for use outdoors as well as indoors.
 Indoors, you can heat up an all-season room, workshop or garage with this handy tabletop patio heater.
 It’s also useful as an emergency heat source.
 Outdoors, it will keep you toasty in colder weather because it provides 360° of instant radiant, infrared heat up to 25,000 BTUs.
-It runs off of two disposable one-pound propane tanks and for outdoor use can be adapted to hook up to a 20-pound tank.
+For outdoor use, one-pound propane tanks can be connected with a 20-pound tank.

-Safety is top-notch with this heater because it is equipped with an oxygen depletion sensor to allow indoor use.
+An oxygen depletion sensor allows for indoor use as safety is top-notch with this heater.
 It also features a protective grill guard, safety tip-over shutoff, a built-in carrying handle and a swivel valve for easy tank loading.
 Better yet, you can light it and control the heat with the touch of a button.
 Happy reviewers who own multiple tabletop patio heaters say that this is the best and provides good heat.

 Among the most popular portable propane heaters, the Mr. Heater MH12B Hunting Buddy Portable Space Heater is great for outdoors as well as indoors.
 It has a patented radiant heating system that puts out 6,000-12,000 BTUs to keep you warm whether you’re on the deck with friends, camping in the woods or tailgating on those crisp autumn days.
 The Hunting Buddy tabletop patio heater uses a one-pound propane canister and provides enough heat for an enclosed space, such as a cabin, of up to 300 square feet.

-Outdoors, this tabletop heater can be attached to a 20-pound propane tank for convenience with a hose and filter that is purchased separately.
-Lighting the heater is easily done with a knob and a built-in electric ignition.
+Attach a 20-pound propane tank for convenience with a hose and filter purchased separately.
+Light the heater with a knob and built-in electric ignition.
 Safety is also critical with propane heaters so the Mr. Heater Hunting Buddy has a number of features including an oxygen depletion sensor and an accidental tip-over safety shut-off.
-Buyers should be aware that this product cannot be sold in Canada and Massachusetts.
+This product is unavailable in Canada and Massachusetts.

 A new alternative fuel for tabletop patio heaters and firepits is bioethanol, which is what the very stylish Regal Flame Avon Ventless Indoor Outdoor Fire Pit/Tabletop uses.
-Vent-free and portable, this patio heater can be used indoors or outdoors so that means after a long summer of enjoying your deck or patio, you can take this indoors for a cozy evening at any time.
-The glass design offers a 360-degree view of the beautiful flame and can be enhanced with Regal Flame logs or pebbles.
-The design is chic but it also puts out 3,900 BTUs of heat to warm a room of up 400 square feet.
+It’s vent-free and portability design allow for indoor or outdoor usage.
+Regal Flame logs and pebbles enhance the flame while the glass design offers a 360-degree view.
+The design is chic but it also puts out 3,900 BTUs in heat to warm a room of up 400 square feet.

 Clean-burning and smokeless, lighting it is easy and the fire generates no ashes to clean up.
 A full tank of bioethanol lasts from two to four hours, depending on how high you turn the flame and how cold the space is.
-Reviewers who love the Regal Flame Avon ventless indoor/outdoor fire pit tabletop patio heater are pleased with the look, portability and ease of use.
 This heater is not suitable for use in windy conditions or inclement weather.